CorndelWithSoftwire/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).

+There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 Create the .env file for the first time by running `cp .env.template .env`

 .env file should contain the following keys that are excluded from the git synch by .gitignore

+ - FLASK_APP
+ - FLASK_ENV
+ - SECRET_KEY
  - TRELLO_KEY
  - TRELLO_TOKEN
  - TRELLO_TODO